 • 1st floor: Typically Japanese accessories, like handkerchiefs, washcloths, parasols, fans, and umbrellas.

 • Basement: Food Hall – This is a great place to taste things that you’ve been curious about.
 Most counters have a little basket of bite-sized samples.
 Desserts, gift food, tea, rice crackers, high-quality take-out.
 If you buy candies or desserts that need to be refrigerated, they will ask you how long it will be before you get home and pack your purchase in the appropriate amount of dry ice.
 Everything is extremely fresh, and most stands are operated by the most famous makers of each speciality in Japan.
 Note: there’s nowhere at the store to eat your take-out – you have to take it home or to a park.

 Mitsukoshi is open every day from 10:00 – 20:00.

-If you’re in Tokyo during cherry blossom season, take a night off from seeing the fluffy trees and come to Mitsukoshimae to see the buildings all lit up in pink.
+If you’re in Tokyo during cherry blossom season, take a night off from seeing the fluffy trees and get off the train at the Mitsukoshimae station to see the buildings all lit up in pink.
 There’s also a shrine and a street with animated cherry blossom lights.

 Know someone who’s planning a trip to Japan?
 Or maybe you’d just like to find more fun stuff spicing up your email from time to time?